aws-samples/terraform-eks-workshop/README.md

 .
 ├── metadata.yml                      <-- Metadata file with descriptive information about the workshop ├── README.md                         <-- This instructions file
-├── deck                              <-- Directory for presentation deck ├── resources                         <-- Directory for workshop resources │   ├── code                          <-- Directory for workshop modules code
-│   ├── policies                      <-- Directory for workshop modules IAM Roles and Policies │   └── templates                     <-- Directory for workshop modules CloudFormation templates
+├── Workshop Review document.docx     <-- Workshop Review document to be completed before your workshop is published ├── deck                              <-- Directory for presentation deck (Future use) ├── resources                         <-- Directory for workshop resources (Future use) │   ├── code                          <-- Directory for workshop modules code │   ├── policies                      <-- Directory for workshop modules IAM Roles and Policies │   └── templates                     <-- Directory for workshop modules CloudFormation templates